-The Maintenance component is comprised of 32.0 positions and includes both maintenance and materials management personnel.
+The Maintenance component is comprised of 32.0 positions.
 Total maintenance expense is projected to increase 22.7% from 2021 levels due to labor and fringe expenses.

 The Non-Vehicle Maintenance component consists of 18 positions which provide support to all building maintenance and bus shelter functions.
 This area is expected to grow 17.6% in 2022 due to labor and fringe expenses.